MfgLabs/commons-aws/README.md

 # Streaming / asynchronous Scala client for common AWS services

+This is a custom version with Aws SDK `1.11.199` to match the one used by hadoop `3.0.1`.

 Streaming / asynchronous Scala client for common AWS services.
 When possible, clients expose methods that return Akka Stream's Sources / Flows / Sinks to provide streaming facilities.